OutSystems/docs-bestpractices/src/performance/data/improving-performance-distributed-caching.md

 * Moving user data from Session (due to performance reasons).

-* Storing high transient data e.g. data that is created and deleted after a very short period of time.
+* Storing high transient data, for example, data that is created and deleted after a very short period of time.

 * Caching significant amounts of data (hundreds of Megabytes).

 * Keeping total control of the server resources used for cache (cache keys and metrics, memory, CPU):

-    * Relieve the Front-end Server resources used for local cache
+    * Relieve the Front-end Server resources used for local cache.

     * Allow external access to the runtime cache (Service Ops team, external applications outside of OutSystems factory, etc).